PitPik/circularjs/conduit/readme.md

 There is a central data service ```js/api.service.js``` that provides all the REST calls needed for the modules for getting and setting data to and from the server.

-The "live" example is packed with CirculaJS `package.js` including the `circular.min.js` file (option -cr) and measures only 95k not compressed.
+The "live" example is packed with CirculaJS `package.js` including the `circular.min.js` file (option -cr) and measures only 95k not compressed (31k gZip).

 # Getting started